f5devcentral/f5-rseries-training/docs/rseries_security.rst

 | tenant-console | 9100     |
 +----------------+----------+

 From a high level the **admin** role (group ID 9000) is a read/write role with full access to the system to make changes.
 The **operator** role (group ID 9001) is a read-only role and is prevented from making any configuration changes.
 The **root** role (group ID 0) gives full access to the bash shell, and in some environments this role will be disabled by enabling appliance mode.
-Note that the root role is not allowed access via remote authentication.
+Note that the root role is valid only for the built-in 'root' user account; no other users have access to the bash shell.
 The last role is **tenant-console** (group ID 9100) and this role is used to provide remote access directly to the tenant console as noted here:

 `Console Access to Tenant via Built-In Terminal Server <https://clouddocs.f5.com/training/community/rseries-training/html/rseries_diagnostics.html#console-access-via-built-in-terminal-server>`_